microsoft/charticulator.com/_docs/01_getting_started.md

 <h2 id="loading-data">Loading Data</h2>

 When you launch Charticulator, it automatically invokes the "New" chart command.
 Because you need to load data in order to create a chart, the New chart panel let's you choose the data files.
 You can click the button or drag a CSV file into the button area to open the data file.
-Once you choose the data file, Charticulator previews the top 5 rows.

 {% include image.html src="/images/docs/import-data.png" alt="Import Data" %}

+Once you choose the data file, Charticulator previews the top five rows.

+{% include image.html src="/images/docs/import-data-preview.png" alt="Import Data Preview" %}

 Now you are ready to <a href="{{ '/docs/user-interaction.html' | relativize_url }}">create a chart with Charticulator</a> and follow along with our <a href="{{ '/docs/video-tutorials.html' | relativize_url }}">video tutorials</a>.
 Also note that each chart in our <a href="{{ '/gallery/index.html' | relativize_url }}">gallery</a> has an associated video of its creation process.